 El Sistema was founded in Venezuela in 1975 by economist and musician José Antonio Abreu and is now known as Fundación Musical Simón Bolívar.
 The organization has 31 symphony orchestras, and more than 300,000 children attend its music school “núcleos ” around the country.
 Seventy to 90 percent of the students come from poor socio-economic backgrounds.
 The system was designed to improve the life trajectory of young people living in poverty and as a paradigm for social change.

-The intensive approach engages youth in group lessons, rehearsals and performance, while emphasizing peer learning and community engagement.
-The goals of El Sistema center on developing critical life skills and laying the groundwork for success.
+The movement’s intensive approach engages youth in group lessons, rehearsals, and performance, while emphasizing peer learning and community engagement.
+The goals of the El Sistema movement center on developing critical life skills and laying the groundwork for success.

-Over the last five years, the El Sistema model has become a worldwide phenomenon as more music and education leaders have visited Venezuela and been inspired to adapt the program to their communities.
-Others have learned about El Sistema through the news media—including the news program 60 Minutes, which profiled the organization—as well as through the popularity of Los Angeles Philharmonic Music Director Gustavo Dudamel, have supported the model and encouraged its use in the United States and around the world.
+Since its founding, the El Sistema model has been adopted worldwide as more music and education leaders have been inspired to adapt the program to their communities.
+El Sistema alumni, such as Los Angeles Philharmonic Music Director Gustavo Dudamel, have supported the model and encouraged its use in the United States and around the world.

 El Sistema Colorado is a proud and active member of the El Sistema USA organization.
-El Sistema USA’s diverse membership across the United States represents programs that serve some of the most vulnerable communities and children throughout the country.
-We aim to provide connections to knowledge and innovation, advocacy, and leadership development for program directors, teaching artists, students, and volunteers.
-Members collaborate to share resources, values, aspirations, and advocacy efforts.
-ESUSA serves three major purposes: strengthening existing núcleos through capacity development and research, encouraging the formation of new núcleos through providing resources, connections and training, and building awareness of El Sistema at large throughout the United States.
+El Sistema USA’s diverse membership across the United States represents programs that serve some of the most under-resourced communities and youths throughout the country.
+It aims to provide connections to knowledge and innovation, advocacy, and leadership development for program directors, teaching artists, students, and volunteers.
+Members, like El Sistema Colorado, collaborate to share resources, values, aspirations, and advocacy efforts.
+El Sistema USA serves three major purposes: strengthening existing núcleos through capacity development and research, encouraging the formation of new núcleos through providing resources, connections and training, and building awareness of El Sistema at large throughout the United States.

-The members of ESUSA envision a world where every child has access to music through intensive ensemble training and performance to promote positive youth development and thriving communities.
-(From elsistemausa.org)
+The members of El Sistema USA envision a world where every youth has access to music through intensive ensemble training and performance to promote positive student development and thriving communities.